Bzly/lego-ideas-scraper/README.md

 }
 ```

-Posts with blacklist words in the title will not trigger notifications unless they also contain a whitelist phrase.
+Posts with blacklist phrases in the title will not trigger notifications unless they also contain a whitelist phrase.
 It is set up by default to ignore the interviews with creators who reach the 10K milestone.

 If you make changes, don't forget your commas.